Nixteridakis/apollo-cache-test/README.md

 # apollo-cache-test

-A quick repo to test how Apollo cache data and how it can be retrieved
+A quick repo to test how Apollo caches GraphQL data and how it can be retrieved afterwards without hitting the db again.